 - PayPal is known to frequently freeze accounts and has notoriously poor customer service.
 This means you won’t be able to receive payments or access your funds until they unblock you.
 Uncertainty from a lack of cashflow can be risky for your business.

 If you are expecting to receive a payment from someone for smaller amounts (under $1000) PayPal is generally easier than using a bank.

-We think you can do better with some of the other international payment providers, especially on those larger transactions.
-If you want to stick with PayPal, read our PayPal review for more information.
+If you want to stick with PayPal, read this PayPal review for more information.

 4. A Bank Transfer Minus the Bank